 Allowing the ground around your home to dry out

+You know having too much water around your home's foundation can cause serious damage, but a Sahara-like environment isn't actually any better.
 "The ground is like a sponge and when it dries out, it shrinks, creating an unstable base for the entire foundation of the home," explains Betty Mooney, president of Brick Restoration, Inc., a Houston-based masonry repair and restoration company.
 Over time, this can lead to cracks in your home's foundation and may even allow water to seep inside.
 To keep this from happening, make sure to water the grass and dirt surrounding your home frequently—just not so often that water pools near your foundation.

 Planting too close to your foundation

-If you want to maintain the integrity of your home, make sure to leave some space between those pretty perennials and the building itself.
+If you want to maintain the integrity of your home, make sure to leave some space between those pretty perennials and the house itself.
 Putting plants too close to your home can cause moisture damage to your foundation, or may even leave you dealing with root structures threatening to compromise it.

 Allowing your garden to get overgrown

-An overgrown garden isn't just an eyesore: It's a danger, too.
+An overgrown garden isn't just an eyesore; it's a danger, too.
 Those overgrown plants can start to advance on your home, increasing your risk of damage from mold and rot, as well as potentially growing onto wood surfaces and weakening them.